victor7stepanov/modal-window/README.md

 # Modal window

-My learning application in which I used technologies and tools: Bootstrap 4, Vanilla JS, WebStorm
+Used technologies and tools: Bootstrap 4, Vanilla JS, WebStorm.